ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

 But if `Service Check Date` < `License Check Date`, do the following to reactivate the license before upgrade;

-i) Log in to the Configuration utility. ii) Navigate to System > License > Reactivate. iii) Select either Automatic or Manual (if F5 cannot reach internet). iv) Click Next and it will be reactivated.

-3. Check device certificate:

-a) To check the license, use the following steps:
   1. Log in to the Configuration utility.
+  2. Navigate to System > License > Reactivate.
+  3. Select either Automatic or Manual (if F5 cannot reach internet).
+  4. Click Next and it will be reactivated.

+3. Check device certificate and renew if necessary;

+a) To check the device certificate, do the following;
+  1. Log in to the Configuration utility.
-  2. Navigate to: System > Certificate Management > Device Certificate Management > Device Certificate.
+  2. Navigate to System > Certificate Management > Device Certificate Management > Device Certificate.

 b) If you need to renew the certificate, use the following steps;
   1. Log in to the Configuration utility.
   2. Navigate to System > Certificate Management > Device Certificate Management > Device Certificate.
   3. Click Import and choose Certificate and Key as Import Type.